Connections on non-abelian Gerbes and their Holonomy: Surface Holonomy

-The rules how these 1-morphisms and 2-morphisms behave under the composition of paths and bigons are precisely the axioms of the 2-functor $\mathrm{tra}$.
-We make some examples.
+in $T$.
+The rules how parallel transport behaves under the composition of paths and bigons are precisely the axioms of the 2-functor $\mathrm{tra}$; see \cite[Definition A.5]{schreiber6}.
+We give some examples.
 If $\gamma_1:x \to y$ and $\gamma_2:y \to z$ are composable paths, the separate parallel transports along the two paths are related to the one along their composition by the compositor